7 Tips for Travelling with Medication

 1 – Research Your Destination’s Medication Regulations

 Before you set off, it’s crucial to understand that medication regulations can vary significantly from country to country.
 Some over-the-counter drugs in your home country might be restricted or even banned in other countries.
-Start by checking the embassy website of your destination country for specific guidelines on medication.
-It’s better to be safe than sorry when it comes to carrying medication across borders.

 2 – Carry a Doctor’s Letter and Prescription

-3 – Original Packaging
+3 – Keep Medication in Original Packaging

-Do NOT remove it from its original packaging.
+• Do NOT remove it from its original packaging.
 If you usually use a weekly pill box to help keep your tablets organised, do not use this while travelling between countries.
 This includes making sure there are no tablets in the organiser.

-If you need to take medication with you that requires refrigeration, look for an appropriate carry case for it.
+• Refrigerated Medications: If you need to take medication with you that requires refrigeration, look for an appropriate carry case for it.
 I use a cooler which was developed for insulin.
 It has cold packs that can be frozen before your trip to keep your medication cold.
 It also has an insert that you can put ice in for extended trips if your cold packs are no longer cold.
+I also take the original box the refrigerated medication came in as it contains the label from the pharmacists as in most cases, the medication itself does not have the label on it.

 4 – Keep Medication in Your Carry-On